Restream/reindexer-py/README.md

 Index search param for brute force index.
 Equal to basic parameters

 #### Attributes:
-    k (int): should not be less than 1
+    k (int): Expected size of KNN index results.
+Should not be less than 1

 <a id="pyreindexer.index_search_params.IndexSearchParamHnsw"></a>